Nilpotent Steiner loops of class 2: Centrally nilpotent Steiner loops of class 2

-{\bf Acknowledgement} 10pt A. Grishkov is supported by FAPESP, CNPQ (Brazil) and RFFI Grants 13-01-00239, 2014/319-258 (Russia) and expresses his gratitude.
-I. Stuhl is supported by FAPESP Grant - process number 11/51845-5, and expresses her gratitude to IMS, University of S\~{a}o Paulo, Brazil and to Math Dept, University of Denver for the warm hospitality.
+{\bf Acknowledgement} 5pt The first autor is grateful to FAPESP and CNPq, Brazil; to RFBR, Russia, grant 16-01-0577a (pp. 1-5) and to Russian Science Foundation, project 16-11-10002 (pp. 6-10) for financial support.
+The second author has been supported by FAPESP Grant - 2015/17611-8.
+The third author has been supported by CNPq, process 307824/2016-0.
+The fourth author has been supported by FAPESP Grant - 11/51845-5, and expresses her gratitude to IMS, University of S\~{a}o Paulo and the Math.
+Dept., Penn State University, for the warm hospitality.

-10pt
+The authors are grateful to the referee for careful reading of the manuscript and a numerous queries aiming at a substantial improvement of the paper.

+5pt